MystikHub/python-proxy/README.md

 # Python proxy
 A simple proxy written in python, submission for a college assignment

+First, install the depencencies (just npyscreen) with `pip install -r requirements.txt`

-To start the server, run `python proxy.py`.
+To start the server, run `python console.py`.

 Features:
 - Easy to use terminal user interface